AlibabaCloudDocs/elasticsearch/intl.en-US/API Reference/Elasticsearch instances/Manage clusters/MigrateToOtherZone.md

 -   The error message returned because the current account is in a zone that has sufficient resources.

-    After migrating nodes with current specifications to another zone, you need to manually[upgrade cluster](~~96650~~) because the cluster will not be upgraded during the migration process.
+    After migrating nodes with current specifications to another zone, you need to manually [upgrade cluster](~~96650~~) because the cluster will not be upgraded during the migration process.
 Therefore, select a zone with sufficient resources to avoid cluster upgrade failure.
 We recommend that you choose new zones that are in lower alphabetical order.
 For example, for cn-hangzhou-e and cn-hangzhou-h zones, choose cn-hangzhou-h first.

 -   The cluster is in the healthy state.

-    Can be passed`GET _cat/health?
-V`command to view the health status of the cluster.
+    Can be passed`GET _cat/health?v`command to view the health status of the cluster.

 ## Debugging